SEN1221TUD/Q2_2025/README.md

 #### D. Install the required Python packages

-1. In Anaconda Navigator, RIGHT-click the green (image of button) button next to the environment name
+1. In Anaconda Navigator, LEFT-click the green (image of button) button next to the environment name

 2. Choose **Open Terminal**